rcardin/rcardin.github.io/_posts/2020-03-07-and-monads-for-all-reader-monad.markdown

     }
 {% endhighlight %}

 Finally, we need an action to _lift_ a value of type `To` in a `Reader[From, To]`.
-In other words, we want to be able to create from a value of type `To` a function that receive a value of type `From` and returns value of type `To`.
+In other words, we want to be able to create from a value of type `To` a function that receives a value of type `From` and returns a value of type `To`.
 This function is not a member of the `Reader` monad itself.
 It is more like a _factory method_.

 {% highlight scala %}
 def pure[From, To](a: To): Reader[From, To] = Reader((c: From) => a)